 We fitted a linear model to the normalized Gini-Simpson Index values, with the fraction of samples that are resistant (FracRes) and the Dataset as explanatory variables and found that indeed, diversity goes up with increasing fraction of resistant samples (FracRes), see figure 3.

-HERE: Figure 3: The fraction of samples that is resistant vs the normalized Gini-Simpson Index, with fitted linear model for each dataset.
+HERE Figure 3: The fraction of samples that is resistant vs the normalized Gini-Simpson Index, with fitted linear model for each dataset.

 Discussion

-In this study, we used existing clinical data on three different bacterial pathogens (E. coli, S. aureus and E. faecium) to determine whether drug resistant populations are less diverse than susceptible populations.
+In this study, we used existing clinical data on three different bacterial pathogens (E. coli, S. aureus and E. faecium) to determine whether drug resistant populations are generally less diverse than susceptible populations.
 Diversity here is considered at the between-host level and assessed by considering multi-locus sequence types.
 High diversity of resistant populations therefore means that different patients are infected with resistant strains of different multi-locus sequence types, whereas low diversity means that patients are infected with only a limited number of multi-locus sequence types represented among resistant strains.

 We found that indeed, in all eight datasets, in most cases, resistant populations are less diverse than susceptible populations.
-All in all, in 45 of 59 comparisons, the resistant populations were significantly less diverse than susceptible strains (Figure 2).
+All in all, in 45 of 59 comparisons (76%), the resistant populations were significantly less diverse than susceptible strains (Figure 2).
 While this shows that resistant samples consist of fewer sequence types, the number of sequence types that carry resistance is larger than 1 in all cases.
-This shows that resistance has evolved or has been acquired (in the case of HGT) multiple times in every dataset and for every specific antibiotic we consider.
+This shows that resistance has most likely evolved or been acquired (in the case of HGT) multiple times in every dataset and for every specific antibiotic we consider.
 Therefore, we can conclude that at the host population level, the evolution of antibiotic resistance typically occurs by multi-origin soft selective sweeps (Hermisson & Pennings, 2017; Messer & Petrov, 2013).
 This had previously been shown in a few other cases (Croucher et al., 2014; Nubel et al., 2008; Wilson et al., 2016), but we are not aware of another study that looked at multiple pathogens and multiple datasets.

 Consistent with the theory of soft and hard selective sweeps (Hermisson & Pennings, 2017; Messer & Petrov, 2013), if resistance evolution or acquisition happens only rarely, we expect only few different sequence types to harbor drug resistance, which leads to low diversity of resistant strains.
 If resistance evolution or acquisition is common, for example, when horizontal gene transfer (HGT) happens often, we expect many different sequence types to harbor drug resistance, leading to high diversity.
 This could lead to a situation where high mutation or HGT rates would lead to resistance being common and resistance populations being diverse.
 Alternatively, in cases where HGT plays a role, we could expect that when resistance becomes common over time, it could be transferred to other sequence types within the same species, which will increase the sequence type diversity of resistant strains over time.
 Thus there are at least two different models that could lead to common resistance being associated with high diversity.
 We found that indeed, there was a significant effect of the fraction of samples that was resistant in a dataset for a given antibiotic and the diversity of these resistant strains (Figure 3).